Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Thermal blobs and measurements in poor solvents

 Figure~\ref{fig:Mblob} displays the variation of $M_\text{blob}$ with respect to the temperature difference $T- T_{\theta}$, calculated using the equations given in Table~\ref{tab:eqns}.
 The figure graphically demonstrates the temperature dependence of the blob size, and confirms that essentially the blob size is the same in either a good or poor solvent when the temperature is equidistant from the $\theta$-temperature.
 The symbols in Fig.~\ref{fig:Mblob} denote values of $M_\text{blob}$, evaluated at the temperatures at which experimental measurements have been made.
 These values have been represented by the filled red circles in Fig.~\ref{fig:logpihblob}.
 As can be seen from Fig.~\ref{fig:logpihblob}, the magnitude of $M_\text{blob}$ is roughly consistent with the location of the crossover from the scaling regime within a blob, to the scaling regime that holds at length scales larger than the blob, in both good and poor solvents.
-The two scaling regimes, at $25^{\circ}$C, are illustrated explicitly in Fig.~\ref{fig:blobrh}.
+The two scaling regimes, in good and poor solvents, are illustrated explicitly in Figs.~\ref{fig:blobrh}.